OasisLMF/OasisLMF/README.md

 The reusable libraries are organised into several sub-packages, the most relevant of which from a model developer or user's perspective are:

-* `api_client`
 * `model_preparation`
 * `model_execution`
 * `utils`

 ## Python Support

-Starting from 1st January 2019, pandas will no longer be supporting Python 2.
-As pandas is heavily used in OasisLMF the last version supporting Python 2.7
+Starting from 1st January 2019, Pandas will no longer be supporting Python 2.
+As Pandas is a key dependency in the MDK we are dropping Python 2 (2.7) support as of this release (1.3.4).
+The last version which still supports Python 2.7 is version `1.3.3` (published 12/03/2019).
-is `oasislmf (1.3.3)` published (12 March 2019).

 ## Installation

-The latest released version of the package can be installed using `pip` (or `pip3` if using Python 3):
+The latest released version of the package can be installed using `pip`:

     pip install oasislmf